This Day In Music: March 5

 March 5, 1938 ~ Rock & roll, country, pop singer, guitarist, songwriter Paul Evans born in New York, New York, USA ~ Best known for a number of 1950s, 1960s hits, including with Paul Evans & the Curls, such as Midnight Special, Happy Go Lucky Me and Seven Little Girls Sitting In The Backseat, the latter a Billboard top 10 hit in 1959 and later notably covered by the Avons.
 As a songwriter, Evans is perhaps best known for co-writing Roses Are Red (My Love), a 1962 Billboard Hot 100 No.1 hit for Bobby Vinton.
 Others who recorded songs co-written by Evans include Cliff Richard, Homer & Jethro, Pat Boone, Elvis Presley, Helen Shapiro, Johnny Tillotson, and Donna Loren

-March 5, 1933 ~ Robert Higginbotham, commonly known as R&B singer, pianist, songwriter Tommy Tucker, born in Springfield, Ohio, USA ~ Best known as author and original recording artist of the 1964 Herb Abramson-produced hit Hi-heel Sneakers, now widely considered a classic.
-The song would later also be recorded by Johnny Rivers, Elvis Presley, José Feliciano, Chuck Berry, Jerry Lee Lewis, Boots Randolph, the Ike & Tina Turner Revue, and numerous others ~ Higginbotham passed away in 1982
+March 5, 1933 ~ Robert Higginbotham, commonly known as R&B singer, pianist Tommy Tucker, born in Springfield, Ohio, USA ~ Best known as author and original recording artist of the 1964 Herb Abramson-produced hit Hi-heel Sneakers, now widely considered a classic.
+Over the years, the song would be recorded by over 150 artists including Johnny Rivers, Elvis Presley, José Feliciano, Chuck Berry, Jerry Lee Lewis, Boots Randolph, the Ike & Tina Turner Revue, and notably as an instrumental by Jeff Beck & Jed Leiber for the soundtrack to the 1992 Frankie's House Australian TV mini-series.
+At the time of its release, Tucker's Hi-heel Sneakers barely missed the American top 10, peaking at No.11 on the all-genre Billboard Hot 100.
+Tucker continued to record and perform for a few more years, but despite quality material and backing from noted musicians including Louisiana Red, Willie Dixon, and a young Donny Hathaway, he would be unable to repeat the earlier success of Hi-heel Sneakers.
+Tucker retired from music altogether by the late-1960s, and has since worked as a real estate agent and freelance journalist ~ Higginbotham passed away in 1982

 March 5, 1929 ~ Blues guitarist, singer JB Lenoir born in Monticello, Mississippi, USA ~ Influenced by Blind Lemon Jefferson, Arthur Crudup, Lightnin' Hopkins.
 Known for songs such as Korea Blues, Let's Roll, Mojo and Mama Talk To Your Daughter.
 Worked with Sonny Boy Williamson II, Elmore James, Memphis Minnie, Big Maceo Merriweather, Muddy Waters, Sunnyland Slim, Leroy Foster, JT Brown, Willie Dixon, Fred Below, and others ~ Lenoir passed away in 1967